 The proportion of that figure made up by foreign nationals is in the region of 8 – 10 million.

 Mecca and Medina are the two holiest sites in Islam.

-Umrah, meanwhile, runs throughout the course of the year, and proves another powerful draw for Muslims the world over.
+Umrah, meanwhile, runs throughout the year and proves another powerful draw for Muslims the world over.
 7,58m Umrah visas were issued in 2019 alone.

 So that's where biometrics come in.

 Some years ago, the Saudi government recognized the pressing need to put in place measures that would enable swift and irrefutable proof of identity.
 Not just for the resident population, but also the untold millions that visit the country.